LogRhythm-Labs/PIE/Scripts/PIE_Message-Trace-Logging/README.md

     Don't worry about the warnings that are thrown - this is completely normal.

-8) Configure Invoke-O365Trace.ps1 to run as a scheduled task every 5 minutes.
+8) Configure Invoke-O365Trace.ps1 to run as a scheduled task every 15-minutes.

     C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -command "& 'C:\PIE_INSTALL_DIR\Invoke-O365Trace.ps1'"